-One day in October 1797, the English poet Samuel Taylor Coleridge took a few grains of laudanum – an opium-based extract used as medicine – and sat down to read Purchas His Pilgrimage, a classical collection of travelers’ tales.
-One of the most famous entries in the book was Marco Polo’s description of the palace of Kublai Khan at Shangdu in Inner Mongolia.
+One day in October 1797, the English poet Samuel Taylor Coleridge took a few grains of laudanum – an opium-based extract used as medicine – and sat down to read Purchas His Pilgrimage, a collection of classical travelers’ tales.
+One of the most famous entries in the book was Marco Polo’s description of the palace of Kublai Khan in Shangdu in Inner Mongolia.
 “In Xanadu,” Polo remembered, “did Cublai Can build a stately palace, encompassing sixteen miles of plain ground with a wall, wherein are fertile meadows, pleasant springs, delightful streams, and all sorts of beast and chase and game, and in the middle thereof a sumptuous house of pleasure, which may be removed from place to place.”
-Soon Coleridge fell asleep, and in his sleep he had a vision of Kublai Khan’s palace.
-It was a sublime apparition, Coleridge explained, which inspired both longing and dread:
+Soon Coleridge fell asleep.
+In his sleep he had a vision of Kublai Khan’s palace.
+It was a sublime apparition, Coleridge explained when he eventually woke up, which inspired both longing and dread:

 In Xanadu did Kubla Khan

 where Alph, the sacred river, ran